esaule/blog/docs/_posts/2019_03_30-stairs-down.md

 If I had to do some more work on the stairs, I'd change the 90 degree turn and use proper wood rather than the plywood that was under the carpet.

+I learnt in the process that I liked working with wood.
+Eventually turned out that I'll do some more woodworking!

 (I had taken more pictures, if I find them, I'll add them back here.)